 Gonadotrophin-releasing hormone (GnRH) analogues

 GnRH analogues are synthetic hormones that bring on a temporary artificial menopause by reducing the production of oestrogen.
-They are usually taken as a nasal spray or injection.
+They're usually taken as a nasal spray or injection.

 Menopause-like side effects of GnRH analogues include hot flushes, vaginal dryness and low libido.
 Sometimes low doses of hormone replacement therapy (HRT) may be recommended in addition to GnRH analogues to prevent these side effects.

-GnRH analogues are not licensed as a form of contraception, so you should still use contraception in the first month while taking them until they take full effect.
+GnRH analogues aren't licensed as a form of contraception, so you should still use contraception in the first month while taking them until they take full effect.

 Progestogens, such as norethisterone, are synthetic hormones that behave like the natural hormone progesterone.
 They work by preventing the lining of your womb and any endometriosis tissue growing quickly.